shree675/ProjectPackageStatsCLI/README.md

 It checks all the important fields and lists them.
 It notifies if a field is missing or incomplete.
 This helps in ensuring that the package.json is well refined before the release of the product.

 ## Screenshots
+(Coming soon)

 ## Steps To Run Locally
 * Clone this repository on your local machine.
+* Open a terminal in the root directory.
 * Run the following:
 ```
 $ npm install